-Third-party documents provided by the family must be dated within 60 days of COC request date.
+Third-party documents provided by the family must be dated within 120 days of the PHA-COC's request date.
+COC The PHA will accept a statement dated within the appropriate benefit year for fixed income sources.

-If COC determines that third-party documents provided by the family are not acceptable, COC will explain the reason to the family and request additional documentation.
+If $\underline{COC}$ the PHA determines that third-party documents provided by the family are not acceptable, $\underline{COC}$ the PHA will explain the reason to the family and request additional documentation.